MathOnco/valis/README.rst

 Version 1.0.0rc12 (October 26, 2022)
 -----------------------------------
 #.
 Fixed bug where would get out of bounds errors when cropping with user provided transformations (github issue 14 https://github.com/MathOnco/valis/issues/14)
+#.
+Fixed bug where feature matches not drawn in correct location in :code:`src_img` in :code:`viz.draw_matches`.
+#.
+Can now check if refelcting/mirroring/flipping images improves alignment by setting :code:`check_for_reflections=True` when initializing the :code:`Valis` object.
+Addresses githib issue 22 (https://github.com/MathOnco/valis/issues/22)
+#.
+Channel colors now transfered to registered image (github issue 14 https://github.com/MathOnco/valis/issues/23).
+Also option to provide a colormap when saving the slides.
+This replaces the :code:`perceputally_uniform_channel_colors` argument

 Version 1.0.0rc11 (August 26, 2022)
 -----------------------------------